autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 as models in keras format `.h5`.
 However, Tensorflow Lite models `.tflite` are not and need to be regenerated.

-In general, we recommend the RPi 4 with 4GB of ram.
+In general, we recommend the RPi 4 or 5 with 4GB of ram.
 It's also recommended using a 128GB microSD card with U3 speed, like for example [this SanDisk SD Card.](https://www.amazon.com/SanDisk-128GB-Extreme-microSD-Adapter/dp/B07FCMKK5X/ref=sr_1_4?crid=1J19V1ZZ4EVQ5&keywords=SanDisk+128GB+Extreme+microSDXC+UHS-I&qid=1676908353&sprefix=sandisk+128gb+extreme+microsdxc+uhs-i%2Caps%2C121&sr=8-4)

 ## Installation for Donkey Car main (>= 5.0) using Raspberry Pi OS Bookworm

-This installation is using Raspberry Pi OS Bullseye (64 bit).
+This installation is using Raspberry Pi OS Bookworm (64 bit).

 * [Step 1: Install Operating System](#step-1-install-raspberry-pi-os)
 * [Step 2: Update and Upgrade](#step-2-update-and-upgrade)